WordPress/openverse/DAGs.md

 on.

-When a DAG has known failures, it can be ommitted from Slack error reporting by adding an entry to the `silenced_slack_alerts` Airflow variable.
-This is a dictionary where the key is the `dag_id` of the affected DAG, and the value is the URL of a GitHub issue tracking the error.
+When a DAG has known failures, it can be ommitted from Slack error reporting by adding an entry to the `silenced_slack_notifications` Airflow variable.
+This is a dictionary where thekey is the `dag_id` of the affected DAG, and the value is a list of SilencedSlackNotifications (which map silenced notifications to GitHub URLs) for that DAG.

-The `check_silenced_alert` DAG iterates over the entries in the `silenced_slack_alerts` configuration and verifies that the associated GitHub issues are still open.
+The `check_silenced_dags` DAG iterates over the entries in the `silenced_slack_notifications` configuration and verifies that the associated GitHub issues are still open.
 If an issue has been closed, it is assumed that the DAG should have Slack reporting reenabled, and an alert is sent to prompt manual update of the configuration.
 This prevents developers from forgetting to reenable Slack reporting after the issue has been resolved.

 The DAG runs weekly.